Doctors in Specialist Training Posts:

 Training Physician Associate students:

-Both Dr Rankin and Dr Gil Rivas teach and support PA students during their 2 year course when on clinical placement at Sunny Meed.
+Dr Gil Rivas teaches and support PA students during their 2 year course when on clinical placement at Sunny Meed.
 They are students from Surrey University and St Georges Hospital.